easyintent/quickref-document/README.md

 these programs.
 If you are using Windows, it is easier to run under [Cygwin](http://cygwin.com/) or [MSYS2](http://msys2.github.io/).
+Running mkquickref.py directly is possible, but the script expect valid xml input, hence it rely on xmllint validation.

 ### Converting XML to SQLite Database